Wet bottom furnace

 A Wet-bottom furnace or wet-bottom boiler is boiler that contains a wet bottom furnace.
 It is a kind of boiler used for pulverised fuel firing.

-In wet bottom boiler the bottom ash is kept in a molten state and tapped off as a liquid.
+In wet bottom boilers, the bottom ash is kept in a molten state and tapped off as a liquid.
 Wet bottom boiler slag is the molten condition ash as it is drawn from the bottom of the slag-tap or cyclone furnaces.

 An advantage is the fact that the end product in this process has a higher value compared to that of a dry bottom boiler.
 Wet bottom boilers are preferred for low volatile coals that produce a lot of ash.
 But it has higher investment costs and higher maintenance costs, so it is built less often.